Understanding Users' Interaction with Login Notifications: Introduction

 Previous work~\cite{redmiles-19-should-worry} focused on challenge-based notifications and studied incident-response information-seeking and mental models about attackers.
 In contrast, we focus on \emph{granted access} notifications informing users about a recent sign-in and analyze users' comprehension, expectations, and reaction to the notification.

-In this work, we collected and analyzed 67~login notifications sent by real-world services and developed a \emph{baseline} notification that we employed in two user studies.
-In the first study ($n = 220$), we asked participants to imagine having an account they recently have or have \emph{not} signed in to (depending on their treatment) and then showed participants a notification that either contained their current \emph{real} sign-in information or was prefilled with information from an attacker relying on statistical data (i.e., California, USA; Chrome on Windows).
-The second study ($n = 229$), disguised as a psychological test, let users create an account they had to sign in to during the multi-stage study.
-Participants then either received a legitimate notification to their email upon signing in themselves (\emph{Legit}) or unexpectedly received a notification prefilled with statistical sign-in information after around one week (\emph{Malicious}).
-We sought to answer the following questions: \begin{enumerate}[wide,format=\bfseries,topsep=0pt,itemsep=0pt,labelindent=0pt,partopsep=0pt,parsep=0pt,labelwidth=0pt,label=\textbf{RQ\arabic*}, ref=\textbf{RQ\arabic*}] \item \emph{[Comprehension \& Reaction] Do users understand why they received the notification and which factors may have caused receiving it?
-Which actions do users take in response, and is resolving the situation a priority?}
+In this work, we collected and analyzed 72~login notifications sent by real-world services and developed a \emph{baseline} notification that we employed in a user study.
+The structure of the study is shown in Figure~\ref{fig:teaser}.
+We disguised the study ($n = 229$) as a psychological test, and let users create an account they had to sign into during different stages of the study.
+Participants then either received a legitimate notification to their email upon signing in themselves (\emph{Legitimate}) or unexpectedly received a notification prefilled with sign-in information a non-targeted statistical attacker would use after around one week (\emph{Malicious}).\\

+We sought to answer the following questions: \aptLtoX[graphic=no, type=html]{ \begin{enumerate} \item[]{\textbf{RQ1}} \emph{[Reaction \& Comprehension] Which actions do users take in response to receiving notifications, and is resolving the situation a priority?
+Do users understand why they received the notification and which factors may have caused receiving it?}

+We found that participants correctly understood that ``a login'' caused receiving the notification.
+However, they are unaware of or misinterpret the trigger and are thus unsure how to react appropriately, especially in the malicious case.

+\item[]{\textbf{RQ2}} \emph{[Decision-Making \& Execution] Do the state of the art notifications help users distinguish malicious and legitimate logins?
+Which information helps account owners with their decision, and do current notifications appropriately guide users in resolving the situation?}

+Based on device and location, participants can correctly attribute notifications caused by their own logins, but they are confused when the notification is unexpected (Malicious) and struggle to identify the correct reaction even if (as it was the case in our study) all necessary information is provided by the notification.